TGA-Stock/NewBlack/NB_Task 2_Technical.md

 >**Note**: As these product properties are part of the content object, they can have different values for each language.

 ### Creating product properties in ImportProducts
-If you don't have your property preconfigured, you can provide it in the `ImportProducts` message:
+If you do not have your property preconfigured, you can provide it in the `ImportProducts` message:

 ```json
 {